Character Stories

 : This is not a required part of character building and gets no reward unless the GM provides one.
 Some aspects drill deeply into roleplaying and may gain reward tokens which allow them to start off with added options.

 Character Stories are a key part of player participation is the story made for a character.
 A character with a crafted story is a player vested in it’s success.
-A story helps to envision characters and bring them to life; these can be a few sentences to dozens of pages.
+A story helps to envision Character Concepts and bring them to life; these can be a few sentences to dozens of pages.
 A character story can allow the player to make one which deviates from the rules, allowing a piecemeal approach to fulfill any concept of race, background, vocation, locale, and archetype/path.
 Each added story element the player creates adds more rewards.
-An easy way to get an idea of how the character was raised and their basic perspective is to adopt a
+An easy way to get an idea of how the character was raised and their basic perspective is to adopt a Basic Cultural Experience.

 Personal Stories

-- Background: A story explaining how they got their Background/Upbringing(s) – How did the character come to find themselves in the role of their chosen Background?
+1. Upbringing: A story explaining the circumstances under which they grew up and/or how they found themselves in the role of their chosen Background?

-- Defining Moment: A story of what made the character become an Adventurer.
+2. Defining Moment: A story of what made the character become an Adventurer.

-- Initial Journey: A story of how the character came to be in the group – What circumstances lead to the character being introduced to the group?
+3. Initial Journey: A story of how the character came to be in the group – What circumstances lead to the character being introduced to the group?
 This should cover just the immediate circumstances.

-- Gaining Capability: All major powers could have a explanatory story… why/how did they acquire it, how did they develop it, how are they known to use it?
+4. Gaining Capability: All major powers could have a explanatory story… why/how did they acquire it, how did they develop it, how are they known to use it?

-- Motivations: All instances of characters “seeking their path” should have a story.
+5. Motivations: All instances of characters “seeking their path” should have a story.
 Mentors, inspirations, locations, experiences and how it shaped the character.
 How did the character come to find themselves in the role of their chosen Class?

 Family/Early Years Stories